WHAT WE DO

 Salmon farming is an energy-efficient way of producing meat, particularly when compared to the farming of land-based animals.
 Salmon are the most efficient domestic stock in converting feed into growth.
 The next most efficient, chickens, are about half as efficient.
 This is because of the additional energy required to maintain warm blooded terrestrial animals and to support them against gravity.
 Fish, are cold-blooded and require little support, being in an aquatic environment.
 Because salmon require less food to grow, they produce less waste than terrestrial animals.
 Their flesh yield is also greater because they have a lower proportion of bone to flesh.

 The world needs more seafood, and aquaculture must grow its production to meet demand.
 This growth must however be sustainable from all perspectives: environmental, social and economic.

-The Company's new vision is " leading the blue revolution".
+The Company's vision is " leading the blue revolution".
 The term 'Blue Revolution' derives from an article in the Economist in August 2003.
 The blue revolution is to water what the green revolution has been to the land - agriculture and its development.

-Speaking at the launch of the new visions and values in May 2013 Jan Feenstra (MD) said "Our new company vision will help us deliver specific objectives; including increasing production here in Ireland.
-Our goal for MHI is to reach an annual production of 20,000 tonnes.
+Speaking at the launch of the new visions and values in May 2013, Jan Feenstra (MD) said "Our new company vision will help us deliver specific objectives; including increasing production here in Ireland.
+Our goal for Mowi Ireland is to reach an annual production of 20,000 tonnes.
 Our single biggest challenge in this regard is to increase the number of licences or locations where we can grow our stocks and we hope to see progress on this soon.
 Our main production will remain organic salmon but we will also continue with our premium (Donegal Silver) salmon and we have ambitions to increase the volume of our Value Added Processing products.
 I know that our staff across our entire Irish operations will work hard to help us deliver these objectives and continue to demonstrate that they are the best in the business"